Cazals (band)

-Cazals was a six-piece Indie rock band from London, England.
-Formed in 2003, in East London.
+Cazals was a six-piece Indie rock band formed in 2003 East London, England.
 They toured with Babyshambles and Daft Punk.
 In 2007, they signed to French label Kitsuné Music.
-Their debut album What Of Our Future was released in June, 2008.
+Their debut album What of Our Future was released in June 2008.
 They announced their split up in November 2009.

+Their single "Poor Innocent Boys" peaked on #76 at the physical singles chart of the Official Charts Company, and "Life Is Boring" at #100.
+On the independent singles chart, these peaked at #10 and #21 respectively.
+In addition, "To Cut A Long Story Short" peaked at #24 and "Somebody Somewhere" at #25.